PeymanKh/Turkish_Cryptocurrency_Exchanges_Data_Story/README.md

 pip install scrapy
 ```

 Extracting data using Scrapy library is done by "spiders", which are classes in Scrapy that detail how to perform the scraping.
 Spiders include the initial URLs to scrape, how to follow links, and how to parse the downloaded page content to extract data.
-To create a project and setup a spider you can:
+To create a project and setup a spider you can use following commands on your IDE's terminal:
 ```sh
 scrapy startproject projectName
 ```